-Economies of scale (including those of specialisation, networks and over time) are pervasive in production and consumption.
+Economies of scale (including those of specialisation, networks, and over time) are pervasive in production and consumption.
 They are partly the result of the laws of physics (volumes increase faster than surface area as a body increases in size), but they also arise through sharing fixed resources.

-McCombie, J. S. and Roberts, M. (2007), Returns to scale and regional growth: the static‐dynamic Verdoorn Law paradox revisited*.
-Journal of Regional Science, 47: 179-208. doi:10.1111/j.1467-9787.2007.00505.x
+McCombie, J. S. and Roberts, M. (2007) Returns to scale and regional growth: the static‐dynamic Verdoorn Law paradox revisited, Journal of Regional Science, 47, 179-208.
+DOI:10.1111/j.1467-9787.2007.00505.x